97 Steel Line for Professor Landois

 Total length of the ground sculpture 47.50 m

-On the hill at the south-western end of Aasee lake, temporary installation from 13 June until November 1977
+On the hill at the south-western end of the Aasee, temporary installation from 13 June until November 1977

 Owned by the artist / Courtesy Konrad Fischer Galerie